ErinMorelli/dlm-changelog/README.txt

 == Changelog ==

+= 1.2.1 =
+* Overrides and fixes an issue introduced DLM where saving a download will remove all existing saved changelog content for that download's versions

 = 1.2.0 =
 * Fixed incompatibility issues with DLM versions 4.0+
 * Added two new shortcode options, `hide_links` and `hide_release`